 Hype or reality?

 To differentiate marketing hype from reality, it is essential to understand what is known as the ‘hype cycle’.
 The hype cycle represents the stages a technology goes through from conception to maturity and widespread adoption.
 Two of the key phases in the cycle is the ‘peak of inflated expectations’ followed by the ‘trough of disillusionment’.
-So, in effect what we have is a sudden rise in visibility (marketing) about all the possibilities that the new technology may enable, followed by an equally steep decline in visibility once we realise all the limitations and challenges associates with implementing the new technology.
+So, in effect what we have is a sudden rise in visibility (marketing) about all the possibilities that the new technology may enable, followed by an equally steep decline in visibility once we realise all the limitations and challenges associated with implementing the new technology.
 This phenomenon is somewhat reassuring in that what it suggests is not so much a question of whether a technology is ‘real’ or not, but where on the spectrum of visibility/time it lies.

 Sustaining versus Disruptive